marinegenomicslab/mglwebsite/content/publication/dye-assessment-2024/index.md

   = 0.89) with no evidence of admixture or introgression.
 The species were found to co-occur at three sampling locations, two in the Devils River and one in the Pecos, but not in equal frequencies.
-Overall, these results provide data and tools for further research on N. megalops needed for accurate conservation policies and management practices.
+Overall, these results provide data and tools for further research on <i>N. megalops</i> needed for accurate conservation policies and management practices.
 links:
 - name: URL